dscho/pagefind-xkcd-demo/content/comics/2019-5-8-appendicitis.md

 Cueball (off-screen): ...antibiotics?

-Ponytail: But certain victory comes only through the sword.
+Ponytail: But certain victory comes only through *the sword*.

 Cueball (off-screen): Surgery.